-Settlement agreements are agreements usually between employers and employees, which settle certain employment claims.
+Settlement agreements are agreements between employers and employees, which settle certain employment claims.
 The vast majority of employment claims can be settled in this way, although there are a few exceptions.

 Usually the employee waives the ability to bring employment claims on the basis that the employer pays the employee a discretionary termination payment.
+This could be in the form of an enhanced redundancy payment.

 Independent legal advice